Awards and Recognition

 - Manufacturing Employee of the Year

 The nomination and selection process varies for each award.
-Find details below, or contact April Cox for additional information.
+Find details below, or contact Meredith Williams for additional information.

 The S.C.
 Chamber of Commerce’s Workforce Innovator Awards seek to recognize the individual efforts of businesses to meet this pressing need.